richardcavell/wrap/Readme.txt

 A word-wrapping program written by Richard Cavell.

-This program handles all characters that are mentioned in K&R 2nd edition, including backspace, tab, vertical tab, carriage return, and unprintable characters.
+This program handles all characters that are mentioned in "The C Programming Language" by Kernighan and Ritchie (2nd edition), including backspace, tab, vertical tab, carriage return, and unprintable characters.
 It also handles extremely long lines.
 It will only work with "narrow" characters, and